TheRARELab/lerobot/singularity_build/readme.md

-## To train a model with up to date lerobot main branch
+## Train a model with up to date lerobot main branch
 1. Update the sigularity container using script 1 on your local computer
    ```bash
    ./build_singularity_local.sh